jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/1_Cases_B.typ

 === Optimization Case B <chap_4_5_1>

 // ------------------------------- beam model ------------------------------- //
-The beam model utilized for optimization case B, depicted in @fig_84, differs significantly from case A through its modified support configuration.
+// TODO better phrasing - mayabe two distinct sentences The beam model utilized for optimization case B, depicted in @fig_84, differs significantly from case A, as described in @chap_4_5_0, through its modified support configuration.
 Preliminary assessments suggest that this configuration more closely resembles the real-world support characteristics of a #gls("swith").
 Rather than employing a single clamp at the wing root, the new model incorporates two supports positioned in close proximity to each other.
 The first support restricts displacement in the horizontal direction and can withstand bending moments, but it permits vertical movement.